thomasbyttebier/thomasbyttebier/_posts/2014-11-06-responsive-images.md

 If these are the little things that make me love this profession, it’s bigger innovations that give me true energy boosts once in a while.
 There’s only a few I genuinely recall in the past 15 years or so: pure CSS design in the mid 2000’s, mobile and the conforming solution of responsive design a couple of years ago, web fonts also.
 It’s technologic novelties that truly changed the shape of web design.

-And now there’s (link: http://responsiveimages.org text: responsive images).
+And now there’s [responsive images](http://responsiveimages.org).
 Finally.
 Can you believe that?
 They make me feel excited once more.
 It’s not something that changes our craft the way aforementioned innovations did, I guess therefor it’s too much of a ‘behind the scenes’ thing, but it’s a solution that makes web design live up to its standard again.
 And that’s important too.

 Responsive images solve a huge problem in a way that’s a godsend for web designers: we really don’t have to give it much thought.
 We just provide browsers all needed details and the browser then finds out what image is best for the user.
 That decision may be based on many varying factors, it’s up to the browsers to decide: connection speed, screen density, user settings, viewport width, device incapabilities, hell even the presence of a coffee smell if browser devs think that’s appropriate.